 they will be great mourning – of repentance, when the Jews realize that they crucified their God.
 This will be the final repentance of Israel before Christ returns, when all Israel is saved (Romans 11:26).
 In that Day, “whoever calls on the name of the Lord will be saved, for in Mount Zion and in Jerusalem there shall be deliverance” (Joel 2:32; Romans 10:13).

 like the mourning in Megiddo – which is Armageddon in Greek.
 Here, is the likely meaning of Armageddon in Revelation 16:16.
 The nations are gathered together when the inhabitants of Jerusalem repent, then the end will come.

 the family of the house of David – Zechariah describes the repentance of all Israel, but not all Israel belongs to the Sanctified Church, not all belong to the elect, the 144,000.
-The House of David represents the Church within Israel.
+Here, the House of David represents the Church within Israel.

-every family by itself – the salvation of the kingdom of heaven is for “households.”
-The promise is to “you and your children,” (Acts 2:39, 1 Cor 7:14).
+every family by itself – sanctification in the kingdom of heaven is for the household – “your children . . . are holy” ( 1 Cor 7:14).